solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Flexible Server does not currently support cross-region high availability.
-However, it is possible to achieve this using MySQL native replication, instead of replicating log files at the Azure storage-level.
+However, it is possible to achieve this using MySQL native replication, instead of replicating log files at the Azure storage level.
 The image below demonstrates two Flexible Server instances deployed in two virtual networks in two Azure regions.
 The virtual networks are peered to provide network connectivity for MySQL native replication.
 As the image indicates, developers can employ MySQL native replication for scenarios like replicating from an on-premises primary to an Azure secondary.

 One disadvantage of this setup is that it is customer-managed.